Safeguarding Information for Parents

 Telephone: 01661 886358

-If you have any questions or if you would like to see our child protection policy please contact Mrs Hill the School Office.
+If you have any questions or if you would like to see our child protection policy please contact Mrs Hill or Mrs Mortimer in the school office.

 IF YOU ARE CONCERNED ABOUT THE SAFETY OR WELFARE OF YOUR CHILD, OR A CHILD YOU KNOW, YOU SHOULD ACT WITHOUT DELAY